richard-sebos/sebostechnology/_posts/2025-10-12-Printers-RBAC.md

 | `systemctl restart cups`                                | Restart CUPS service                                          |
 | `lpoptions -p printer -l`                               | List available options for a printer                          |

+---
+**Need Linux expertise?** I help businesses streamline servers, secure infrastructure, and automate workflows.
+Whether you're troubleshooting, optimizing, or building from scratch—I've got you covered.
+📬 Drop a comment or [email me](mailto:info@sebostechnology.com) to collaborate.
+For more tutorials, tools, and insights, visit [sebostechnology.com](https://sebostechnology.com).

+☕ Did you find this article helpful?
+Consider supporting more content like this by buying me a coffee:
+Buy Me A Coffee
+Your support helps me write more Linux tips, tutorials, and deep dives.